RFID stands for Radio Frequency IDentification.

-In fact, newer mobile phones such as the iPhone and most Android-based phones use multiple, different Radio Frequency identifiers: an IMEI and MAC addresses for both 802.11 WiFi networks and a different one for Bluetooth communication.
+In fact, smart mobile phones such as the iPhone and Android-based phones use multiple different Radio Frequency identifiers: an IMEI and MAC addresses for both 802.11 WiFi networks and a different one for Bluetooth communication.

 This in-depth article is focused on one specific kind of RFID technology: UHF RFID.
 More specifically, RFID defined by the ISO18000-6C and GS1 standards.
 This is the technology used by retailers and the government to locate and track items.
 UHF RFID is changing the way companies do business.
 Cutting through all the hype, the basic business benefit of UHF RFID technology is improved asset visibility.
 There is no company in the world that cannot profit from having a more accurate picture of what it has and where it’s located.